PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 Business intelligence tools, stock market trading books, and apps with lots of charts and graphs are all examples of products that could benefit from OLAP databases.

 At PostHog, we use ClickHouse to power our analytics warehouse – lovingly dubbed our Events Mansion.
-ClickHouse was a saving grace when our Postgres set-up was grinding to a halt due to our growth.
+ClickHouse was a saving grace when our Postgres setup was grinding to a halt due to our growth.

 But what about Apache Druid?
 An accomplished database in its own right, Druid approaches common analytical problems very differently.

-In this article, we’ll explore those differences, including how they work, who uses which and why.
+In this article, we’ll explore those differences, including how they work, who uses which, and why.

 > Want to know more about OLAP (column-based) vs OLTP (row-based) databases?
 Read our guide [comparing ClickHouse (OLAP) and PostgreSQL](/blog/clickhouse-vs-postgres), the most popular open-source OLTP database.